 Ireland and Australia have a reciprocal health agreement.
 This means that Australian visitors to Ireland are entitled to receive emergency public hospital treatment subject to the normal charges for non-medical card holders in Ireland.
-They are also entitled to assistance towards the cost of prescribed drugs and medicines on the same basis as those normally resident in Ireland.
+They are also entitled to assistance towards the cost of prescribed drugs and medicines on the same basis as people normally resident in Ireland.

 Your nationality, in itself, does not determine your entitlement but there are specific rules covering EU/EEA nationals and Swiss nationals.